leo-colisson/proof-at-the-end/README.md

 This package aims to provide a way to easily move proofs in the appendix.
 You can:

 - Move proofs in different places/sections by giving different "categories" to the theorems
-- Create links from theorem to proof, and from proof to theorem
+- Create links from theorem to proof, and from proof to theorem (and configure the text)
 - Restate the theorem in appendix (or before)
-- Keep the proof in the main body like normal theorems by just adding with just one keyword
+- Choose what you want to keep in the main text or in appendix (you can put in appendix either everything, just the proof, the theorem and the proof by keeping (or not) a copy in the body of the article...)
 - Duplicate the proof in appendix and in the current section, practical to use synctex during the proof writting
-- Add comments that would appear only in the appendix (or in both body and appendix)
+- Add text that would appear only in the appendix (or in both body and appendix)
-- Move both the theorem and the proof completely in appendix
 - Easily change the defaults, and create your own styles/environments
 - Include sketch of proof in the main text, and full proof in appendix
 - Change the text of the link, for example to translate into another language
 - Have a nice environment-based commands in order to mimic the usual theorem/proof structure.
+- Separate the main article and the body in two documents (some articles may ask for a separate file for the appendix)

 NB: This project is hosted on github at [https://github.com/leo-colisson/proof-at-the-end](https://github.com/leo-colisson/proof-at-the-end) .
 Feel free to contribute, report bugs, or read/copy-paste the documentation/examples from there.